Dogs Digging in Yard Solutions

-Tip from a Reader on Digging Dogs:
+Tip from an OCA Member on Digging Dogs:

-If a dog digs a hole and you fill it back in and then he digs in the same spot.
-Blow up a balloon, put it in the hole and cover with dirt.
+If a dog digs a hole and you fill it back in and then he digs in the same spot, blow up a balloon, put it in the hole and cover with dirt.
 When the dogs digs the hole again, he hits the balloon and it pops in his face.
 Chances are he will not dig the hole again.
 Depending on the dog, you may have to do this method a few times.

 Also, you can put a little amount of water into the balloon.
 It will not hurt the dog, but it helps make the treatment more effective.